The Intellectual Property and Antitrust Review: United Kingdom

 The TTBER 2014 applies to agreements for the licensing of software copyright for incorporation into contract products, but not to, for example, an agreement containing terms and conditions for downloading.17 Moreover, agreements for the reproduction and distribution of software copyright-protected products are expressly treated by recital 7 of the TTBER 2014 as falling into the category of distribution agreements.
-They must therefore be considered with reference to the Vertical Agreements Block Exemption Regulation18 and the Commission Guidelines on vertical restraints (2010).
+They must therefore be considered with reference to the Vertical Agreements Block Exemption Regulation (again, continued in UK law as a domestic block exemption under CA 1998, Section 10)18 and the Commission Guidelines on vertical restraints (2010).

 vi Trademark licensing

 The competition law treatment of licensing practices of holders of standard-essential patents (SEPs) has been controversial for some time, and has recently become the subject of case law.
-A trickle of cases has slowly begun to clarify these principles at EU and national level, including in the United Kingdom.
+A growing stream of cases has begun to clarify these principles at EU and national level, including in the United Kingdom.

 In Huawei Technologies co Ltd v.
-ZTE Corp & ZTE Deutschland GmbH, AG Wathelet hinted in his Opinion of 20 November 201420 that there could be a presumption that an SEP holder was dominant, rebuttable by 'specific, detailed evidence' to the contrary.
-The German court had, however, referred no question on dominance and the ECJ took no view on the point in its Judgment of 16 July 2015.21 The position, therefore, continues to be that the assessment of dominance in SEP cases will turn on the facts of each case and is a matter for the national court or authority.
+ZTE Corp & ZTE Deutschland GmbH, AG Wathelet hinted in his opinion of 20 November 201420 that there could be a presumption that a SEP holder was dominant, rebuttable by 'specific, detailed evidence' to the contrary.
+The German court had, however, referred no question on dominance and the ECJ took no view on the point in its judgment of 16 July 2015.21 The position, therefore, continues to be that the assessment of dominance in SEP cases will turn on the facts of each case and is a matter for the national court or authority.